SuperMost: CONFERENCE

 Admission is free for the public, thanks to the support of the City of Most.

-The event explores the exceptional urban, architectural, and social phenomenon of New Most — a city built in the second half of the 20th century as a replacement for the original town demolished due to coal mining.
-An interdisciplinary program offers a platform for dialogue among experts in art and architectural history, urbanism, sociology, and environmental sciences, along with representatives of public administration and the general public.
+The conference addresses the exceptional urban, architectural, and social phenomenon of the new Most – a city built in the second half of the 20th century as a replacement for the historic old Most, which was demolished due to coal mining.
+The interdisciplinary program offers a platform for discussion among experts in art history and architecture, urban planning, sociology, and environmental sciences, as well as representatives of public administration and the general public.

-The goal is to critically reflect on the legacy of radical transformation while formulating new approaches and opportunities for Most in light of the climatic, social, and cultural challenges of the 21st century.
+The aim is to critically reflect on the legacy of radical transformation while formulating new approaches and opportunities for Most in the context of the climatic, social, and cultural challenges of the 21st century.

-In addition to invited Czech and international experts, the conference will feature members of professional juries from ongoing SuperMost competition dialogues: SuperPrior – New Use of the Department Store; SuperRadnice – Artistic Intervention in the City Hall; SuperCentrum – Revitalization of the City Center.
+In addition to invited Czech and international experts, the conference will also feature members of the expert juries of the ongoing competition dialogues: SuperPrior: New Use of the Department Store; SuperRadnice: Artistic Intervention in the Town Hall Building; SuperCentrum: Revitalization of the City Center.

-Postwar Gesamtkunstwerk and the New Use of Modernist Architecture
+– Post-war Gesamtkunstwerk and the Reuse of Modernist Architecture

-Quality Housing – The Key to an Attractive City
+– Quality Housing – A Key to Urban Attractiveness

 Program